TheArchitectDev/Architect.DomainModeling/README.md

 {
 	// Snip

+	[SuppressMessage("CodeQuality", "IDE0079:Remove unnecessary suppression", Justification = "Suppression is necessary.")]
-	protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)
+	[SuppressMessage("Usage", "CA2263:Prefer generic overload when type is known", Justification = "We have no generic info for types received from callbacks.")] protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)
 	{
 		// Recommended to keep EF from throwing if it sees no usable constructor, if we are keeping it from using constructors anyway